-Specific examples of accessible accommodations are the low, flat grade of the trail, the easily passable boardwalk and trail materials, and benches placed along the trail (at 50 to 150 yard intervals) for visitors to rest.
-In addition, two covered overlooks protect visitors from sun or rain, there are mile markers at each tenth of mile to help visitors navigate the trail, and a two inch continuous wooden edge on the trail sides helps guide the visually impaired and those in wheelchairs.
+Specific examples of accessible accommodations are the low, flat grade of the trail, the easily passable boardwalk and trail materials, benches placed along the trail (at 50 to 150 yard intervals) for visitors to rest, two covered overlooks to protect visitors from sun or rain, mile markers at each tenth of mile to help orient visitors and navigate the trail, and a two-inch continuous wooden edge on the trail sides to help guide the visually impaired and those in wheelchairs.
 An accessible restroom is located in the parking lot to accommodate visitors’ needs.

 One overlook on the trail presents a view of the Holyoke Mountain Range, which is one of only two east to west mountain ranges on the entire east coast.
 The location of this overlook affords visitors beautiful vistas, with opportunities for wildlife observation, photography, and artwork.
 As with this overlook, all the trail overlooks provide visitors an opportunity to be immersed in nature, with the solitude to engage their senses in an outdoor setting.